 5 Web design trends for 2017

 Now that 2017 is almost here, it’s a good time to take a look forward and see what the web is likely to look like over the next 12 months.
 As you know, web design trends change all the time and 2017 will be no different.
 To keep your website looking fresh, modern and current, you’ll want to know what our web designers think the internet will look like in 2017.
-As a web design company Toronto, we recommend following 5 web design trends for 2017:
+As a web design company in Toronto, we recommend following web design trends for 2017:

 Updated “flat” design

 Obviously, mobile devices are becoming a bigger part of our world each and every day.
 The majority of web searches are now done on mobile and, for some people, their mobile device is the only way that they access the internet.
-Our Toronto web design services include making your website mobile-friendly and fully responsive.
+Our website design services include making your website mobile-friendly and fully responsive.
 Website designers will continue to capitalize on this and create designs that provide a great user experience on mobile.

-While this is technically “mobile-first” design, it deserves its own section.
-We’ve talked about Google AMP before, but, basically it’s a way to make websites load faster and look better on mobile.
+While this is technically a “mobile-first” design, it deserves its own section.
+We’ve talked about Google AMP before, but, basically, it’s a way to make websites load faster and look better on mobile.
 Google AMP has been initially focused on news websites to date, but its impact will be felt across the web on e-commerce sites and many other types of online media in 2017.

 Mobile web designs often fill the entire screen, mostly due to the limited real estate on a mobile device.
 Look for this to transition over into desktop design as well.
-The trend will likely be for desktop design to mirror mobile design more closely, which will mean fewer sites with large borders and centered content and more sites that fill your entire screen, no matter how large it is.
+The trend will likely be for desktop design to mirror mobile design more closely, which will mean fewer sites with large borders and centred content and more sites that fill your entire screen, no matter how large it is.

 This is another example of mobile’s influence on the web.
 Google and Android are perhaps the best-known practitioners of the top-left “hamburger menu”, but this form of navigation is quickly spreading across the entire web.
-This type of menu is more touch-friendly than a typical dropdown menu and it makes mobile websites much more user-friendly.
+This type of menu is more touch-friendly than a typical drop-down menu and it makes mobile websites much more user-friendly.